How to Paint a Door

-Painting a door is a fun and easy weekend project, and is a great way to convey your personality!
+Need painting advice for how to spruce up your front door?
+This is a fun and easy weekend project, and a great way to convey your personality!
 Welcome guests to your home by painting a bright or bold color on your front door, or make a statement by painting interior doors a surprising color.
-Doors have become the new accent wall.
+Follow these steps to do the job right.

 TIME: 1–2 Hours